jx2lee/Kubeflower/README.md

 ## Kubeflow preferences
 Follow the steps below to move the Kubeflow CLI (kfctl) and set environment variables.

-### Move the kfctl executable from the unzipped folder to / usr / bin.
+### Move the kfctl executable from the unzipped folder to /usr/bin.
 ```bash
 $ cp kfctl /usr/bin
 ```